kotiyalanurag/kotiyalanurag/README.md

 Hi, I'm Anurag.
 ======================================================================================================================================

-I am currently studying M. Sc Media Informatics at RWTH Aachen University.
-And I have been living in Germany for over a year now.
+I am currently studying M. Sc.
+Media Informatics at RWTH Aachen University.
+And I have been living in Germany for over two years now.
+Here's a little information about me.
 ----------------------------------------------

 * 🌍  I'm based in Aachen